 Local 1914 provides you with information.
 Working with our AFSCME field representative and the Greater West Central Area Labor Council, we are involved and informed on issues facing working families around the state.
 Membership meetings, 1914 leadership, and our website are available to help you get involved.

 - attend rallies

 - share with your Union any ideas you may have

-- like and learn from AFSCME Council 24 Union social network
+- follow AFSCME Council 24 Union on social networks